The Smeezingtons: Production equipment

 The Smeezingtons used an Akai MPC4000, three Roland Fantom S88, V‑Synth GT, a regular V‑Synth, Korg R3, MicroKorg, Novation Ultranova, Dave Smith Mopho, and two Access Virus TI's to produce music.
 Ari Levine stated he rarely uses MPC, Storm Drum or Addictive Drums software.
 In August 2012, the team purchased a Korg keyboard.

-While recording, they used a Yamaha 02R, Pro Tools HD, a Manley Langevin Dual Vocal Combo as pre/compressor/EQ, a Neumann U87, and Event SP8 speakers with an 18 inch Mackie.
+While recording, they used a Yamaha 02R, Pro Tools HD, a Manley Langevin Dual Vocal Combo as pre/compressor/EQ, a Neumann U 87, and Event SP8 speakers with an 18 inch Mackie.
 Levine said the acoustics and vocals are all recorded with the 87 and the Manley, and the basses and electric guitars via DI unit, adding; "the acoustic guitar that we use is a $150 cheap Fender".
 Levine runs most of the keyboards and the MPC through the 02R and uses a Mackie Big Knob as an interface.
 He often uses Pro Tools.
 He does not use MIDI extensively despite it being incorporated in Pro Tools.
 According to Levine, "We're not making dance songs, so we don't need the synths to do all kinds of crazy stuff.
 And I fairly quickly render MIDI tracks to audio in Pro Tools".
 In 2011, Levine was thinking about purchasing a Minimoog.

 Levine said he does not use any hardware and rarely uses plugins.
 He said: